How Metro achieved a

-One key early decision was for Metro to allow the developer to provide all of its solar power to the local electrical grid for the benefit of the community, rather than for Metro’s own operations.
-While Metro is a major power consumer, previous experience had revealed that the cost and complexity of integrating the solar power into Metro’s rail operations would likely outweigh benefits.
+One key early decision was for JLL to determine whether the developer should provide all of its solar power to the local electrical grid for the benefit of the community or to Metro’s own operations.
+Deeper analysis revealed that the cost and complexity of integrating the solar power into Metro’s rail operations would likely outweigh benefits.

-Ultimately, Metro selected four locations for the installations.
-JLL drafted the RFP, evaluated proposals, ranked proposals and, once Metro selected a solar developer, helped negotiate the agreement with SunPower Corp. and Goldman Sachs Renewable Power (GSRP).
-Throughout the selection process, the goal was to optimize the power- generation opportunity, maintain safe transit operations, and optimize the revenues for Metro, while keeping the terms attractive for the solar developer.
+Ultimately, four locations were selected for the installations.
+JLL drafted the RFP, evaluated proposals, ranked proposals and, once Metro selected a solar developer, helped negotiate the agreement with SunPower Corp.
+(SunPower) and Goldman Sachs Renewable Power (GSRP).
+Throughout the selection process, the goal was to optimize the power-generation opportunity, maintain safe transit operations, and optimize the revenues for Metro, while keeping the terms attractive for the solar developer.

 Today, Metro is working with SunPower and GRSP in a $50 million, 25-year solar power agreement.
 At no cost to Metro, SunPower will install solar-panel carports or canopies over parking lots and parking garages at four Metrorail stations to generate power for nearby communities.
 GSRP will own the solar power system and provide annual lease payments to Metro for up to 25 years, providing a long-term revenue stream to support the transit authority’s operations.